-Dr. Malit reminds us, “It’s important to build a relationship with a primary care provider and stay on top of your annual wellness exams and screenings.
-Some patients find it embarrassing to talk about their digestive symptoms.
-Having a doctor that you trust and who knows you can make that conversation easier.”
+The best way to take this advice is to develop a relationship with a primary care provider.
+Some people find it embarrassing to talk about their digestive symptoms, and having a doctor you trust can make that conversation easier.

 2. Keep an Eye on Risk Factors

-Just like smoking increases the risk of developing lung cancer, there are behaviors and habits that can increase your risk of developing colon cancer.
-Here are some good habits you can focus on to keep your colon healthy:
+Like smoking increases the risk of developing lung cancer, there are behaviors and habits that can predispose one to develop colon cancer.
+Some recommendations include:

 - Don't smoke